 Biennials are currently the big seller in city marketing worldwide.
-Every year biennials for art, design and architecture open at different locations.
-Besides the 2018 biennial in 1 Because wherever cultural exchange happens, space is created for new ideas, and different approaches to solving social, socio-cultural and political matters can be devised., also celebrated a new art biennial this year.
+Every year, biennials for art, design and architecture open in different locations.
+Besides the 2018 biennial in 1 Because wherever cultural exchange takes place, space is created for new ideas, and different approaches to solving social, socio-cultural and political issues can be devised., also celebrated a new art biennial this year.
 There are now more than 100 biennials worldwide and the tendency to select new locations for art is on the rise.

 "Helsinki is very much defined by culture at the moment.
 That's part of the strategy."
 Maija Tanninen-Mattila

 Ten million euros is a tidy sum.
 But the money is not only invested in works of art.
-A large portion of the budget is going to public transport and infrastructure on the mystical former military island of Vallisaari, as there is not much left but a ferry connection from Helsinki, empty huts and country lanes.
+A large portion of the budget is going to public transport and infrastructure on the mystical-looking former military island of Vallisaari, as there is not much there apart from a ferry connection from Helsinki, empty huts and country lanes.

-Before an expected 300,000 visitors descend on Vallisaari next year to admire art and nature, old ammunition cellars and catacombs must first be cleared out and prepared for the public.
-Water pipes are being laid from the mainland while at the same time efforts are being made so that the island, which is a nature reserve, does not suffer from the preparations and the Biennial.
-The island is home to rare bird species, bats and over 300 species of butterfly.
-No tree, branch or twig may be damaged.
+As about 300,000 visitors are expected to descend on Vallisaari next year to admire art and nature, old ammunition cellars and catacombs must first be cleared out and prepared for the public.
+Water pipes must be laid from the mainland while at the same time efforts must be taken to ensure that the island, which is a protected nature reserve, does not suffer from the Biennial and its preparations.
+The island is home to rare bird species, bats and over 300 species of butterflies.
+No tree, branch or twig is to be damaged.
 A real challenge for the organisers and curators Pirkko Siitari and Taru Tappola, who also had to find the right artists for this special place.

-“In the Nordic countries there is the ‘Everyman’s right’ concept, which gives everyone the right to do certain things in public,” says Pirkko Siitari during a visit to the island.
+“In the Nordic countries there is the concept of ‘Everyman’s right’, which gives everyone the right to do certain things in public,” says Pirkko Siitari during a visit to the island.
 “Take the forest, for example: no matter who owns the forest, you can pick berries or mushrooms.
 Nature is there for everyone”.

-And the Biennial follows exactly this concept.
+This is exactly the concept, that the Biennial follows.
 The 35 selected artists are all inspired by nature.
-The aim is to discover how important the preservation of nature is in today’s society.
+The aim is to convey how important the preservation of nature is in today’s society.
 Taru Tappola: “Of course it is about the acute challenges we humans face when it comes to global warming and changes in nature.
 But we don’t want the artists to demonstrate this only in their works.
 It’s more about doing so subconsciously.”

 The organisers share the goal of the city of Helsinki and are seeking to make the organisation and logistics of the Biennial as sustainable as possible.
-“Of course, it doesn’t work everywhere yet, but it will work with the art production that is done directly on the island,” says Pirkko Siitari.
-About 80% of the artworks are produced directly on the island and will be exhibited after the Helsinki Biennial, reducing expensive transportation considerably.
-Half of the artworks come from Finnish artists such as Pavel Althamer and Hanna Tuulikki and the other half from international artists such as Alicia Kwade, Katharina Grosse and Mario Rizzi.
+“Of course, this doesn’t work everywhere yet, but it will work for the art production that is done directly on the island,” says Pirkko Siitari.
+About 80% of the artworks are produced directly on the island and will be exhibited in Helsinki after the Biennial, reducing expensive transportation considerably.
+Half of the artworks come from Finnish artists such as Pavel Althamer and Hanna Tuulikki, and the other half from international artists such as Alicia Kwade, Katharina Grosse and Mario Rizzi.

 "The island here is definitely not a white cube.”
 Pirkko Siitari

-The many catacombs and meadows on Vallisaari are still empty.
+The works will be on display both in the former ammunition depots and out in the open.
+But the many catacombs and meadows on Vallisaari are still empty.
 There has not yet been any news about what exactly will be exhibited here.
-But there will be works to be viewed both in the former ammunition depots and outside in the open air.
-“Some artists will also connect their sound installations, video works and installations to the interior and exterior.
+“Some artists will combine indoor and outdoor space in their sound installations, video works and installations.
 But the island here is definitely not a white cube,” say both curators.

 As with most museums and cultural institutions in Helsinki, admission to the Biennial will be free.
-Because unrestricted access to culture is one of the strategies of the city of Helsinki and the Department of, which not only promotes the city’s image but also promotes culture and sustainability projects.
+Unrestricted access to culture is one of the strategies of the City of Helsinki and the Department of, which, in addition to the city’s external image, also takes care of cultural promotion and sustainability projects.

-Helsinki’s many museums for contemporary art, such as or HAM, show that culture is highly valued in Helsinki.
-And above all that the city’s cultural institutions are always very popular.
+The importance of culture in Helsinki can be seen in the many contemporary art museums, such as or HAM, and especially in the fact that the cultural institutions are always crowded.
 The in the city centre, which opened in 2018, attracts over 10,000 visitors every day to read, drink coffee or simply meet.
-The impressive building’s terrace looks onto a wonderful view of a large, car-free green square and other important cultural facilities.,
+The impressive building’s terrace offers a wonderful view of a large, car-free green square and other important cultural facilities.,

-It’s not the only place where you get the feeling of being in a model city of the future, in which culture and sustainability are at least as important as economic and technological progress.
+It’s not only here that you get the feeling of being in a model city of the future, in which culture and sustainability are at least as important as economic and technological progress.